lsst-dm/dmtn-020/index.rst

 team in a given time interval is reduced.
 This should be taken into account when :term:`resource loading`.

+For every story we should record the points we actually spent on the story versus the planned points.
+We must all monitor this as individuals to improve our planning performance.
 .. _sec-long-term-plan:

 Long Term Planning